Shopify/checkout-sheet-kit-react-native/README.md

 ### Contributing

 We welcome code contributions, feature requests, and reporting of issues.
 Please see [guidelines and instructions](.github/CONTRIBUTING.md).
+See [Contributing](./CONTRIBUTING.md) for development contribution guidance.

 ### License